CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 To assist in decision-making and implementation, The controls are ordered in increasing level of security assurance and are grouped into levels of assurance from **LOW-** to **HIGH+**

 - **Issuing Authority** is the entity accountable for the did:web identifier.
-- **Issuing Service** is the entity responsible for operating the did:web identifier insfrastructure.
+- **Issuing Service** is the entity responsible for operating the did:web identifier infrastructure.

-In many cases the **Issuing Authority** may delegate elements of providing a high assurance did:web identitifier to an **Issuing Service** that may be a commercial provider.
+In many cases the **Issuing Authority** may delegate elements of providing a high assurance did:web identifier to an **Issuing Service** that may be a commercial provider.

 In the simplest case, the **Issuing Authority** can be regarded as the same as the **Issuing Service**.